pullerize/-/README.md

 Use this account to log in and test the application.

+The backend permits requests from any `localhost` origin by default.
+If you run the frontend on another host, edit `agency_backend/app/main.py` and adjust the `origin_regex` in the CORS configuration.

 ## Frontend

 The frontend resides in `agency_frontend` and is bootstrapped with Vite.
 It